SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_a_calculation_involving_multiple_parameters.md

 Possible actions include: displaying the minimum, maximum, sum or average of a series of parameter values, coloring a shape with the minimum or maximum alarm severity, coloring a shape with the latched minimum or maximum alarm severity, and flipping, hiding, showing or rotating a shape based on the result of a min, max, sum or avg calculation.

 > [!NOTE]
+>
 > - This feature only works in DataMiner Cube.
 > - All parameter values used in a **ParametersSummary** field must be of type “double”.
 > - By default, the summary value is calculated when all parameter values are available.
-However, if you add a shape data field of type **Options** and set its value to “*IgnoreUnsetValues*”, the summary value will appear as soon as one of the values is available.
+However, if you add a shape data field of type **Options** and set its value to “_IgnoreUnsetValues_”, the summary value will appear as soon as one of the values is available.
+> - For an example of use, refer to the view "Linking Shapes" on the [Ziine Demo System](xref:ZiineDemoSystem).
+The example can be found on the Visual page _linking > SUM_.

 ## Configuring the shape data field